wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

             if c > 0:
                 # A constraint like ~(X[1,1] & X[2,0]) means you can't have
                 # queens at both (1,1) and (2,0) because ~(a & b) implies both
                 # 'a' and 'b' can't be both true at the same time.
+That means,
+                # the two cells cannot both contain queens.
                 constraints.append(~(X[r,c] & X[r+1, c-1]))
             # Below-right diagonal
             if c < n-1: